tonymullen/TonyMullen-Book/Readme.md

 **Always ensure that your code is working before committing it.** You should be manually testing your work **frequently** so that you don't write too much code to quickly debug it if it's not working properly.

+## Chapter notes

 This Readme has been modified throughout the process of implementing the project, so please always refer to the latest version of the Readme, rather than tagged chapter releases.
+The notes for the 2nd Edition of the book are based upon a work-in-progress copy of the book, so issues described in the notes may have been fixed by the time you read the book.
+Please let me know if the notes need updating.

 # <a name="ch4"></a>Chapter 4